 11 Party Etiquette Tips to Make you the Perfect Guest

-Organising any type of gathering, be it a casual mingling of friends or a formal dinner party, is stressful.
-If you’ve already read our blog on the etiquette of party hosting, you know that your hosts will have invested time and energy in making everything as welcoming as possible and they will be keeping a watchful eye over guests throughout the evening to ensure everyone is having fun.
-This is why it is important that, as a guest, you contribute to making the party a success and your hosts’ life easier.
+Organising a gathering, be it a casual mingling of friends or a formal dinner party, is stressful.
+If you’ve already read our blog with Etiquette Tips For Hosting a House Party, you know that your hosts will have invested time and energy in making everything as welcoming as possible.
+So, it’s important that as a guest you contribute to making the evening a success.

-A considerate person will always respond to invitations within a few days of receiving them in order to allow the host to plan ahead.
-It is completely unacceptable to ask who else in invited before accepting, unless there is a serious concern which the host might be unaware of.
+A considerate person will always respond to invitations within a few days of receiving them so the host can plan ahead.
+It’s unacceptable to ask who else is invited before accepting, unless there’s a serious concern which the host might be unaware of.

 2. Grand entrance

-If you have been invited to a seated dinner, you must arrive on time.
+If you’ve been invited to a seated dinner, you must arrive on time.
 In all other cases, you can be fashionably late but anything over 30’ is rude.
-One thing you should absolutely avoid is arriving early, unless you are very close to the host and have been asked to help.
+Avoid is arriving early, unless you’re very close to the host and have been asked to help.

 3. Appearances matter